mozilla/policy-templates/README.md

 | browser.fixup.dns_first_for_single_words | boolean | Firefox 68, Firefox ESR 68 | false
 | &nbsp;&nbsp;&nbsp;&nbsp;If true, single words are sent to DNS, not directly to search.
 | browser.newtabpage.activity-stream.default.sites | string | Firefox 72, ESR 68.4 | Locale dependent
 | &nbsp;&nbsp;&nbsp;&nbsp;If set, a list of URLs to use as the default top sites on the new tab page.
+Due to Firefox limitations, search sites can't be added.
+In addition, sites with the same name but different TLDs (example.org/example.com) will not display properly.
 | browser.places.importBookmarksHTML | boolean | Firefox 70, Firefox ESR 68.2
 | &nbsp;&nbsp;&nbsp;&nbsp;If true, bookmarks are always imported on startup.
 | browser.safebrowsing.phishing.enabled | boolean | Firefox 70, Firefox ESR 68.2 | true